straup/whereonearth-aerotropolis/README.md

 `HWD-JCE-NUQ-OAK-PAO-SFO-SJC-SQL` (which is the set of airports defined in WOE and contained by that urban area).

-As of this writing there are 973 aerotropolii.
+As of this writing there are 974 aerotropolii.

 Each new "aerotropolis" has been assigned a (64-bit) WOE ID using an [artisanal integer provider](http://www.brooklynintegers.com/) and will eventually be assigned a WOE hierarchy (region, country, etc.).

 As of this writing there are draft quality (ESRI) shapefiles in the `data` directory.
-There are also CSV files mapping the various parent-child relationships and the rulesets for naming them.
+There are also (sometimes incomplete) reference CSV files for aerotropolii and airports in the `reference` directory.

 Sample images can be seen at: http://www.flickr.com/photos/straup/tags/aerotropolis/

 Caveats